☝️ The most important facts in brief

 5) Research assistant

 As a research assistant in the field of medicine, medical students work closely with research groups.
 Your tasks may include preparing or conducting experiments and collating study data.
-You are often part of a working group and can gain a comprehensive insight into medical research.
+You are often part of a research group and can gain a comprehensive insight into medical research.

 The understanding of scientific principles is promoted and the Hiwis acquire many practical skills during their work, which can be very useful later in their careers as doctors or scientists (m/f/d).
 Flexible working hours support compatibility with the semester schedule.